Chapter Two

 Your attention is the most valuable asset you have.
 Your mind is guided by your thoughts and your thoughts lead you to either success or failure.
 Accepting criticism from people minimizes your energy and reduces your effectiveness as a performer.
 The best way to take criticism is to thank the person who gives it to you

+and let that be the end of it.
 Performing is a team sport.
 Each performer contributes to the total event in concert with one another, supporting each other’s preparation and delivery to achieve a desired result.
 Technique is how you know, have and use a workable, patterned approach to the work which allows you to assume the character’s viewpoint.
 Performing requires specific attention which cannot be distracted

 by anyone or anything.
 Performers are masters of maintaining their attention, regardless of audience responses.
+Singing is sustained talking as you are communicating to a specific person always.

 The most effective tool for communicating is having a strong imagination which can establish and form an event.
 Building the ability to imagine is essential for performers, as it provides an anchor point, a recipient of your communications.
 Discovering your source of energy is important in developing your technique and abilities to perform any task.
+Performers are special people.
+They are dedicated to challenging and moving audiences to change personal considerations, adjust their habits, alter their actions in life toward improvement and thereby improve the performer’s life and situations.

 The process of learning is a gentle, gradient-based progression which is free of negative input so as to engender cooperation, enhanced understandings, quality communications and wonderful performances.
 Learning is something that occupies a performer’s lifelong ambition.
 Age is not a factor when it comes to learning if the person confronts success, failure and adversity with a relentless willingness to be challenged.
 Much like the early forefathers of our country, we are all faced with trials, tribulations, conflicts, economic reversals, emotional upheavals, disappointments, and disasters.
 George Washington suffered many defeats before the victory at Yorktown and the eventual defeat of the British.
 He suffered through

+Valley Forge, the death of hundreds of soldiers, disgrace among his peers and countrymen, and periods of hunger, cold and starvation of his men.
+Yet he persisted in spite of all that was thrust upon him.
+He was a military “performer” who never gave up his belief in his country and determination to survive the adversity.
+He learned that the only way to withstand a storm is to drive directly to the heart of the matter without running or hiding from it.
 So it is with performers.
 You may encounter criticism, which is prevalent in our society, and may be affected by it, may even cause you to become sick, depressed, rejected, and ashamed that you let it happen to you.
 Just know that you are special, unique, and spiritual in nature.
 Know that people love you and that God loves you as your father or mother loves you.
 Remind yourself that you are a good person; you seek after joy and learning.
 Know that you may have to defend yourself on occasion, and know that you will survive, you will be fine.
 Adversarial attacks come out of nowhere, and if you refuse to be the effect of them, they soon fade away into the darkness they come from.
 Seeking light is the best way to defeat darkness.
 Turning to spiritual realities helps you conquer the world’s ills.
 You are primarily a thinking, rational being who is loved and loves.
 Adversarial attacks occur without provocation, randomly and are not the results of any specific target.
 Things happen.
 It is your responsibility to maintain a cool head, not be provoked into making a mistake which will drop you down a deep hole.
 Once, I remember walking down a street on the lower east side of New York City, and a man came out of nowhere and grabbed me.
 My initial reaction was to take the hand and dance with him!
 I instinctively knew it would prevent the attack, and I was right.
 He recoiled saying, “You’re crazy!”
 Only later did I discover that criminals are afraid of crazy people.

 As performers, and indeed, people, we are responsible for our personal condition.
 We can point the finger that other people are responsible, but when we do, four of our other fingers are pointing directly back to us.
 The odds are four to one we are responsible for our choices in life, and indeed for our performances.
 I can’t say that I haven’t had the desire to blame someone, especially my father, growing up, but as I matured, I realized I had to forgive him, and understand his particular viewpoint, not discounting that his actions were wrong and indecent, but that we all respond to life’s pressures, and as a performer, we need to be able to “walk a mile in that person’s moccasins.”